HTTP-APIs/hydra-python-agent/README.md

         cd python-hydra-agent
         git checkout -b develop origin/develop

-* Now for install the requirements and setup the environment:
+* Now to install the requirements or setup the environment:

-    you should follow the instruction of [installation](#installation).
+    you should follow the instructions of [installation](#installation).

-After setup environment and run the Redis server.
+After setup the environment and run the Redis server.
 You can query or run the client.

-* For run the client you should run querying_mechanism.py like:
+* To run the client you should run querying_mechanism.py like:

         cd hydra_redis
         python3 querying_mechanism.py